Evilazaro/Azure-LogicApps-Monitoring/hooks/check-dev-workstation.md

 ## 📋 Overview

-`check-dev-workstation.ps1` is a developer-focused validation tool that ensures your workstation meets all prerequisites for developing the Azure Logic Apps Monitoring solution.
+`check-dev-workstation.ps1` is a **first-step** developer-focused validation tool that ensures your workstation meets all prerequisites for developing the Azure Logic Apps Monitoring solution.
 It acts as a lightweight wrapper around [preprovision.ps1](./preprovision.md) in validation-only mode, providing a quick and non-intrusive way to verify environment readiness.

+**Workflow Position**: 1️⃣ First → Run before `preprovision.ps1` and `postprovision.ps1`

 ## 🎯 Purpose

 This script helps developers:
 - ✅ **Verify Environment**: Check that all required tools and SDKs are properly installed
 - ✅ **Detect Issues Early**: Identify configuration problems before starting development work
 - ✅ **Save Time**: Avoid deployment failures due to missing prerequisites
 - ✅ **Non-Destructive**: Performs read-only checks without modifying any configuration
+- ✅ **Fast Validation**: Quick prerequisite check before running `preprovision.ps1`

 ## 🔍 What It Validates